 Was the COVID-19 virus moving around the world in late 2019?
-And did we actually already have that information, but lacked the collective framework to make the knowledge coherent?
+And did we actually already have that information, but lacked the collective framework to make lay epidemiology coherent?

 In terms of seeding and propagating the COVID-19 virus within the English population, we will probably never know precisely how disastrous actually were.
 That those events (racing at Cheltenham, football at Anfield, rugby at Twickenham etc) gave is now widely accepted and they will, no doubt, be closely examined in the series of public inquiries that will inevitably follow the United Kingdom COVID-19 disaster.

 One interesting aspect of this regrettable chapter of the whole sorry saga is that, to function as fully-fledged ‘super-spreader’ events, quite a large number of the punters and sports fans must have been carrying the virus (and capable of passing it on) when they turned up.
 That being the case it is only logical to assume that they had all previously caught it from someone they’d been in close proximity to in the preceding days or weeks.

 It is possible (but rather unlikely) that all of those ‘one-step-before-Cheltenham’ cases had just returned from a ski resort, or were fresh back from Lombardy, or recently got off a plane from Wuhan or Teheran.
 Or, of course, they could have picked it up via so-called “community transmission”.
 In other words from a person resident in this country without any obvious link to a foreign source.
 Officially, though, when the horses were galloping at Cheltenham, community transmission had only just started – the first case having been identified in .